bkazemi/shakar/docs/shakar-design-notes.md

 ArgList         ::= Expr ("," Expr)* ;
 ArgListNamedMixed ::= (Expr ("," Expr)*)? ("," NamedArg ("," NamedArg)*)? ;
 NamedArg        ::= IDENT ":" Expr ;
+(* Placeholder partials in calls *)
+HoleExpr       ::= "?" ;
+(* If any HoleExpr appears among the immediate arguments of a Call, the Call desugars to a lambda with positional holes left-to-right.
+Each hole becomes a distinct parameter. *)

 LambdaCall1     ::= Callee "&" "(" Expr ")" ;
 LambdaCallN     ::= Callee "&" "[" ParamList "]" "(" Expr ")" ;